 Many times people are in an automobile accident, and the last thing they think about is getting legal help.
 They have no car to drive to work or to complete errands essential to family life.
 They may have been injured so badly that they can’t work.
 Without their normal good health and their vehicle, their life is in a state of disarray.

-The victim may realize they are injured, but are so preoccupied they think they don’t have time to seek treatment.
-This could be a very serious mistake.
+The victim may realize they are injured but are so preoccupied they think they don’t have time to seek treatment.
+This could be a grave mistake.
 They are not even sure what caused the accident.
-It’s possible that a person may not need a lawyer, but they should definitely have any possible injury checked out after a vehicular accident and at least try to find out who has been deemed at-fault.
-Remember if the police cite a particular driver, this does not necessarily mean law enforcement’s assessment of the accident is correct.
+It’s possible that a person may not need a car accident lawyer, but they should definitely have any possible injury checked out after a vehicular accident and at least try to find out who has been deemed at fault.
+Remember, if the police cite a particular driver, this does not necessarily mean law enforcement’s assessment of the accident is correct.

-For example, in a motorcycle-car accident, the motorcyclist was initially cited for failure to yield, but further investigation of witnesses to the crash by a relative of the motorcyclist and an attorney revealed the driver of the car was at-fault and the police citation was reversed.
+For example, in a motorcycle-car accident, the motorcyclist was initially cited for failure to yield, but further investigation of witnesses to the crash by a relative of the motorcyclist and an attorney revealed the car’s driver was at fault, and the police citation was reversed.
 The motorcyclist eventually won a personal injury settlement in the crash.

-If any of the below listed situations apply to you and an accident you were involved in, you may want to think about contacting a personal injury attorney.
+If any of the below-listed situations apply to you and an accident you were involved in, you may want to think about contacting a personal injury lawyer.

 1. There is a Need to Collect Evidence to Prove Liability in the Crash.

-Collecting evidence about what happened in an accident is crucial to determining if a driver may have been negligent and who is therefore liable for the crash.
-Evidence such as the “black box” recorder that can tell how fast a car was going when the accident occurred and whether the driver was wearing a seatbelt can often only be obtained by court order.
+Collecting evidence about what happened in an accident is crucial to determining if a driver may have been negligent and who is, therefore, liable for the crash.
+Evidence such as the “black box” recorder can tell how fast a car was going when the accident occurred and whether the driver was wearing a seatbelt can often only be obtained by court order.